Starship Flight 10: Live updates, watch live stream recordings (mission successful)

 • SpaceX successfully deploys all eight Starlink V3 dummy satellites (payload deployment complete)

-• Engine re-light expected to happen around T+37 minutes
+• Engine re-light is expected to happen around T+37 minutes

 • A few minutes left before testing the Starship upper stage engine re-light before reentry to the Earth’s atmosphere